PoojaBibin27/Bellabeat_Analysis/README.md

 -Average steps taken below CDC recommended standards.
 So, daily reminders in the form of Text reminders and short form exercise content
 -Wholistic recommendations: Diet, Exercise,Mental Health and Sleep -Pre-emptive recommendations to follow a schedule.
-Daily Tracker linked to rewards linked to in-app purchases
+Daily Tracker linked to rewards linked to in-app purchases -Nudge/vibrate options from the device after sensing prolonged inactivity during the day and similarly while in bed to go to sleep